spanishGab/DSA-study/sorting.md

 The process uses __two loops__, the first one iterates over all the elements in the array, marking the current element's position as the position of the minimum element; the second one checks if this element is bigger (or smaller, it depends if the order is ascending or descending) than the following ones in the array. __When it finds a smaller one, it stores its position as the minimum's position and keeps doing this process until it reaches the last array's element.
 When it reaches the last one, it checks if the minimum's position is different from the starting position stored.
 If so, it swaps the element in the starting position with the one in the minimum's position.__

-This method is not efficient for a large amount of data, though it is faster than the Bubble Sort.
+This method is not efficient for a large amount of data, though, it is faster than the Bubble Sort.

 > In terms of time performance:
 >    * Better case: O(N²)
 >    * Average case: O(N²)
 >    * Worst case: O(N²)

-Down below is the implementation of the Selection Sort algorithm in C
+Down below is the implementation of the Selection Sort algorithm in C:
 ```
 void selectionSort(int arr[], int n){
     int i;